Speed skating-Kato and Nagashima seek gold this time

-SOCHI Speed skaters Joji Kato and Keiichiro Nagashima are once again eyeing 500 metres Olympic gold and Japanese fans are hoping it will not be another double disappointment.
+SOCHI Speed skaters Joji Kato and Keiichiro Nagashima are once again eyeing 500 meters Olympic gold and Japanese fans are hoping it will not be another double disappointment.

 Four years ago in Vancouver, Nagashima claimed 500m silver, while Kato had to settle for bronze as South Korean Mo Tae-bum skated his way to surprise glory.

-They were financially rewarded by a motor manufacturer with more riches promised if they can realise their golden dreams.
+They were financially rewarded by a motor manufacturer with more riches promised if they can realize their golden dreams.

 Kato, a world champion and world record holder at 20, said on Wednesday his experience and varied training methods had left him feeling immensely confident of standing on top of the podium in Sochi.